 The size of the black hole in the centre of galaxies is related to the size of the galaxy itself.
+The University of Sydney Correlation Between Black Hole Mass and Buge Mass

 We think that the link is that both galaxies and black holes grow through the merging of galaxies.
 The same collisions that help galaxies grow can also feed the black hole at the centre.
 As gas falls in to build the galaxy, at the same time some gets funnelled in to the black hole.